yigitopan/okuryazar-api/README.md

-An API designed to be used in a potential bundle application, which stores news and columns in Turkish newspapers in SQL database.
+An API designed to be used in a potential bundle application, which stores news and columns in Turkish newspapers in SQL database. <br>
 Currently supported newspapers: Cumhuriyet, Calendar, Sözcü, Milliyet

  Structure: